briankarlsayen/job-scrapper/README.md

 TODO --------------> i need data!

-[ ] create a file containing all requirements, have it separated but maintain it in one txt file [ ] create a file containing all nth, have it separated but maintain it in one txt file [ ] expand skills.json (ex. react, reactjs, react.js)
+[x] create a file containing all requirements, have it separated but maintain it in one txt file [x] expand skills.json (ex. react, reactjs, react.js) [ ] update filter by job title, remove language filter [ ] get skills for job_req file, manually validate the accuracy
+--- [ ] if accurate enough <=90%, then proceed, else retry
+[ ] update saved excel file to have required skill
+[ ] create same skill extractor for jobstreet